+d) If the discipline faculty and the Curriculum Committee have determined as provided in these procedures that a new course needs to have a prerequisite or co-requisite, and that it should meet the requirements of content review and statistical validation, then the prerequisite or corequisite may be established for a single period of not more than two years while research is being conducted and a determination is being made, provided that:

+i) All other requirements for establishing the prerequisite or corequisite have already been met; and

+ii) Students are informed that they may enroll in the course although they do not meet the prerequisite.
+However, students who lack the prerequisite may not constitute more than 20% of those enrolled in any section of the course.

+Prerequisites and corequisites that are exempt from review at the time they are, or were, established are not eligible for this exception.
+Research must be conducted during the six years before they must be reviewed.

-1. The Standard Prerequisites or Corequisites.
-The college may establish satisfactory completion of a course as prerequisite or corequisite for another course provided that, in addition to obtaining the review of the faculty in the discipline or department and the Curriculum Committee as provided above, the college specifies as part of the course outline of record at least three of the campuses of the University of California and the California State University which reflect in their catalogs that they offer the equivalent course with the equivalent prerequisite(s) or corequisite(s).
-Any combination of University of California campuses and California State University campuses is acceptable in satisfaction of this requirement.
+3. The Standard Prerequisites or Corequisites.
+The college may establish satisfactory completion of a course as prerequisite or corequisite for another course provided that the college specifies as part of the course outline of record at least two of the campuses of the University of California or the California State University which reflect in their catalogs that they offer the equivalent course with the equivalent prerequisite(s) or corequisite(s).

 2. Sequential Courses Within and Across Disciplines.
 A course may be established as a prerequisite or corequisite for another course provided that, in addition to the review by faculty in the department or discipline and by the Curriculum Committee as described above, skills, concepts, and/or information taught in the first course are presupposed in the second course, and a list of the specific skills and/or knowledge a student must possess in order to be ready to take the second course is included in its outline of record.